JonathanFrias/PHP-Database-Helper/README.md

     $db = new MysqliDb('host', 'database_username', 'my_password', 'database_name');

-By default this will look for a table called 'user' in the database.
+By default this will look for a table that has the same name as the class.
+In this case it is 'user'.

     new User($db);

-You can override this by telling it what your table name is
+You can override this by telling it what your table name is.

     new User($db, 'users');

-By default it will also look for a primary key called classname_id or in our case user_id.
-There is no need to override in this case but you can specify it here.
+By default it will also look for a primary key called classname_id (in our case user_id) There is no need to override in this case but you can specify it here.

     $user = new User($db, 'users', 'user_id');

 Find a row.
 You can use any database column here.

     $rows = $user -> find_where(